kfigiela/kfigiela.github.io/projects.md

 title: Projects
 ---

+## NodeLab – Visual-textual programming platform

+[NodeLab](http://nodelab.io) is cloud-based programming platform empowered by Luna language, that is unique due to it's dual textual-visual representation.

 ## Raspberry Pi and Denon DRA-F109 integration

 I have Denon DRA-F109 Stereo Receiver and Raspberry Pi as media player.
 I wanted to use one remote control for both.
 It was possible to use IR receiver and LIRC, but it has many drawbacks, so I reverse engineered *Remote Connector* which appeared to be 5V serial port and the data protocol.
 Now, I can use Raspberry Pi as it was native Denon system product.
 [For more, see the blog post](/2014/06/15/denon-remote-connector/).